-We truly value our patients in Logan, UT and want everyone to walk out of our office pleased with their smile.
-We promise to assist you in every way we can while in the office, but we also know that how you care for your teeth at home plays an important role.
-It starts by eating healthy, balanced meals and correctly using the various dental aids that help control the plaque and bacteria that cause dental disease.
-Here are a few simple tips that we encourage everyone to make a part of their lifestyle:
+We value every one of our patients in Logan, UT and while we promise to assist you in every way we can while in the office, we also know that how you treat your teeth at home plays a critical role in oral health.
+Daily care for your teeth is all about eating healthy, balanced meals and then corrected using the various dental aids that help control the plaque and bacteria in your mouth that can cause dental disease.
+With each of our advanced dental services, we strive to educate each patient with proper oral hygiene tips.

 We recommend that you brush your teeth at least twice a day.
-It’s especially important before going to bed at night so that sugar and plaque build up doesn’t sit on your teeth while you sleep.
+It’s especially important before going to bed at night so that sugar and plaque buildup doesn’t sit on your teeth while you sleep.
 Use an ADA approved soft bristle brush and toothpaste.
-For optimal results, place the brush at a 45 degree angle to the gums and gently brush using a small, circular motion.
+For optimal results, place the brush at a 45-degree angle to the gums and gently brush using a small, circular motion.
 Also, be sure to lightly brush your gums.
 Make sure the outer, inner, and biting surfaces of your teeth are brushed.
 Use the tip of the brush to clean the backside of the front teeth.
 Brushing your tongue also removes bacteria and freshens your breath.
 Electric toothbrushes are also recommended.
 They are easy to use and can remove plaque efficiently.
 Simply place the bristles of the electric brush on your gums and teeth and allow the brush to do the work, several teeth at a time.

 We hope these hygiene tips help.
-Practicing good oral hygiene and keeping your mouth clean and healthy are some of the most important things you can do for yourself and teach your children.
-Call today if you’d like to speak with a representative from Dr. Boston’s dental office to discuss how you can take better care of your teeth.
-(435) 752-3343
+Practice good oral hygiene and keep your mouth clean and healthy – and teach your kids to do the same.
+Call to speak with a representative from Dr. Boston’s dental office to discuss how you can take better care of your teeth: (435) 752-3343